Notre-Solutions/Inship-Website/src/content/products/CAPS.md

       description: >-
         Workflow can be defined by supplier codes, general ledger codes, delivery address, project code etc etc.
-    - title: 'Purchase Order/Goods Received Note Matching '
+    - title: "Purchase Order/Goods Received Note Matching "
       description: >-
         CAPs can match invoices to PO's based or GRN's at a total or a line by line level.
 Delivery, discounts and various surcharges can also be